top of page

 Promoting computational cell biology by sharing and reusing cell image data

 A key step toward involvement of computational scientists in cell biology is making image cell data publicly available for secondary analysis, and appreciation of such research by the cell biology community.
-As the first massive datasets are becoming publicly available we are now at the dawn of this revolution (Read our Perspective).
+As the first massive datasets are becoming publicly available we are now at the dawn of this revolution (Read our Perspective 2018).

 We are applying "new" data science approaches on "old" live cell imaging data to learn new biology.
 Specific project include protein localization and high content phenotypic screening.